Generala

 Generala is a dice game similar to the English game of poker dice, the German game Kniffel, and the Polish game Jacy-Tacy (yahtzee-tahtzee).
 The American variant of Generala, Yahtzee, is the most popular variant.
 Although it is sometimes played in Europe and the United States, Generala is most popular in Ibero-America.

 Rules

 Generala is a game played by two or more players.
 Players take turns rolling five dice.
 After each roll, the player chooses which dice (if any) to keep, and which to reroll.
-A player may reroll some or all of the dice up to three times on a turn.
+A player may reroll some or all of the dice up to two times on a turn, making a maximum of three rolls each turn.